SarahMcN25/data-representation-project/README.md

 ## Introduction

 This repository contains my project work for Data Representation as part of my Higher Diploma in Computing in Data Analytics.
+The objective for this project was to write a program that creates and consumes RESTful APIs.
+This involves creating a web application in Flask which has a RESTful API.
+This application should also link to a database table.
+And there should also be webpages which consume the API by performing CRUD operations.

 <br>